lpenz/copstr/README.md

 [![doc.rs](https://docs.rs/copstr/badge.svg)](https://docs.rs/copstr)

-# copstr: Yet Another COPy STRing module
+# copstr: COPy STRing module using const generic for capacity

 copstr's [`Str`] wraps a fixed-size array of `u8` and provides a string-like interface on top.
 The size is specified using a const